Murray State University: Central campus

 The central portion of the Murray State campus lines 15th Street between Chestnut Street and Olive Boulevard.
-This portion of 15th Street was originally open to automobile traffic, but has since been closed and converted into a pedestrian thoroughfare.
-Along the west side of the pedestrian pathway is the Martha Layne Collins Center for Industry and Technology, Blackburn Science Building, and Oakley Applied Science Building.
+This portion of 15th Street was originally open to automobile traffic but has since been closed and converted into a pedestrian thoroughfare.
+Along the west side of the pedestrian pathway are the Martha Layne Collins Center for Industry and Technology, Blackburn Science Building, and Oakley Applied Science Building.
 To the east of the pedestrian pathway lies the Curris Center, Carr Health Building and Cutchin Fieldhouse, Waterfield Library, Mason Hall, and the front facade of the now-demolished Ordway Hall.
-Woods Hall, a former dormitory located behind Waterfield Library, was razed in summer 2019, and the space it occupied will soon be replaced with a park.
+Woods Hall, a former dormitory located behind Waterfield Library, was razed in the summer of 2019, and the space it occupied will soon be replaced with a park.

 Ordway Hall was the most historic building in the central portion of campus.
-The contract for its construction was approved in April 1930, and it was completed in 1931 costing $106,765.
-Originally used as a men's dormitory, 38,600-square-foot Ordway Hall housed unique event space and several offices, including the Career Services and Student Affairs offices.
-Because of costly renovation needs, including upgrades to meet current fire protection and ADA requirements, Ordway Hall was razed in 2013.
-In recognition of the building's historical value to the campus, the front facade was retained as a monument to its significance.
+It was completed in 1931.
+Originally used as a men's dormitory, 38,600-square-foot Ordway Hall later housed event space and several offices.
+Because of costly renovation needs, Ordway was razed in 2013.
+The front facade was retained as a monument to its significance.

 Science campus

 An aggressive building campaign on campus has resulted in a westward expansion of the main academic campus of Murray State.
 The expansion began with a massive renovation and expansion of what is now known as Alexander Hall on the west side of 16th Street near Calloway Avenue.
 The project was the first to unveil a new architectural style that would become consistent through all renovation and new construction projects on campus.
 Alexander Hall houses classrooms and offices for the College of Education.
 Construction continued with the new state-of-the-art science complex for biology and chemistry that is located just to the southwest of Alexander Hall.
-The massive new science complex was constructed in phases, with the Biology Building opening in 2004, and the rest of the complex and centerpiece clock tower reaching final completion in March 2008.
+The massive new science complex was constructed in phases, with the Biology Building (Logan Hall) opening in 2004, and the rest of the complex and centerpiece clock tower reaching completion in March 2008.
 The new clock tower was dedicated in 2007 as the Jesse L. Jones Family Clock Tower.
-A physics and engineering building was completed in summer 2017.
-The building cost roughly $37 million and serves as the final implementation of the MSU Gene W. Ray science campus.
+A physics and engineering building was completed in the summer of 2017.